Property delegation

 delegate.

 In the next part of this series, you will see other property delegates from Kotlin stdlib, together with their use cases.
-So stay tuned.
+So, stay tuned!

-The below example use of Koin formally presents service location, not dependency injection.
+This example use of Koin formally presents service location, not dependency injection.